By Daisy Jemutai

 Well… my motivation comes from people.
 You can learn something from anyone around you.
 Look, if Sam Okyere can be the youth cultural diplomat for Ghana in Korea, why can’t I represent Korea in Kenya?

-Having founded your blog and organized these Korean cultural events, what are your goals and objectives going forward?
+Having formed your blog and organized these K-cultural events, what are your goals and objectives going forward?

 Have you encountered any challenges?